nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - `isBudgetSet`: `boolean` returns the value of `isBudgetSet`
 - `getBalance`: `double` returns the value of `balance`
 - `updateBalance`: sets the value of `balance` to the provided value
+- `toStorageString`: `String` converts the budget attributes to a formatted `String` specifically for the `Storage` class

 <ins>Implementation Details</ins>

+The `Budget` class is instantiated with the `BudgetLogic` class.

 <ins>Design Considerations</ins>

+Given that the `Budget` class has a significant enough number of attributes and methods, the `BudgetLogic` class was created to specifically handle the logic related to `Budget`.

 ## Product scope